2022 approved revision:

 Article V: Meetings

-Section A. Types of Meetings
+Sec.
+A. Types of Meetings

-Section B. Agenda
+Sec.
+B. Agenda

 - The agenda for each regular meeting of the FA and the FA Executive Board shall be distributed to all members of the respective body at least two business days prior to the meeting.
 This requirement may be suspended by a motion of the respective body.

-- Agenda items shall be submitted to the Chair for consideration by the Executive Board at least two (2) weeks prior to the regularly scheduled meeting wherein such items are to be discussed.
+- Agenda items shall be submitted to the Chair for consideration by the FA Executive Board at least one (1) week prior to the regularly scheduled meeting wherein such items are to be discussed.
 This requirement may be suspended by a motion of the Executive Board.

-Section C. Minutes
+Sec.
+C. Minutes

-Section D. Quorum
+Sec.
+D. Quorum

-Section F. Parliamentary Authority
+Sec.
+E. Parliamentary Authority

 Article VI: Amendments